pldn/LDWizard-old/README.md

 We make the following assumptions regarding the source data:
 - The tabular source data file must have a header row.
-- Every row of the tabular source data represents exactly one entity/thing in the transformed Linked Data output.
+- Every row of the tabular source data is assumed to represent exactly one thing.
+In other words, every row the source data describes one person, location, creative work, etc.
+- All rows in the tabular source data are assumed to represent things of the same type.
+For example, if some rows in the tabular source data describe locations and some rows in the tabular source data describe persons, this file must first be split into two separate files that are transported separately.
+Notice that in general it is unlikely that different types of things (in this
-- Source data can be published under an open license.
+- Source data that is uploaded to a publication platform is assumed to have an open license.

 #### 2.5.2 User assumptions

 We make the following assumptions regarding the three user groups.

-Assumptions for users:
+Assumptions for general users:

-- Users are assumed to be able to export their tabular source data to CSV.
+- General users are assumed to be able to export their tabular source data to CSV.

 Assumptions for developers:

 - Must have a general knowledge about JavaScript and TypeScript.
 - May need some knowledge of Linked Data (TBD).

+### 2.5.3 Publication platform assumptions

+Assumptions for publication platforms:

+- The publication platform must be able to process RDF data in the [TriG]() encoding format.

 ## 3. External Interface Requirements